StephanieRey/ABLE/README.md

 # ABLE

 This repository contains the current MATLAB implementation of 'ABLE' (an Activity-Based LEvel set segmentation algorithm), which detects the location of neurons from two-photon calcium imaging data.
-For technical details, see the paper at https://doi.org/10.1101/190348.
+For technical details, see the [paper](https://doi.org/10.1101/190348).

 ## Overview